ROOTS

 MARTHA'S VINEYARD

-Life on Martha’s Vineyard was idyllic but wait, before you think we lived in one of those lovely gray weathered Vineyard summer homes, though lovely it was we actually lived in a friend's glass cabin made from recycled windows in the woods on a fairly long sandy driveway.
+Life on Martha’s Vineyard was idyllic but wait before you think we lived in one of those lovely gray weathered Vineyard summer homes, though lovely it was we actually lived in a friend's glass cabin made from recycled windows in the woods on a fairly long sandy driveway.
 James Taylor was our neighbor but it was still a glass house in the woods.
 It was heaven except in thunder storms.
 We survived one of the most horrific lightening storms we ever experienced save the time we camped out at the edge of the Grand Canyon under large pines in similar weather!
 Horrifying but we survived, obviously.

 Our occupation?